jwe4ec/ttt-p2-cleaning/README.md

 ##### Study Surveys

-Qualtrics data collection through the 12-month assessment is complete; collection of 18- and 24-month assessment data is ongoing and projected to be complete in April 2025 and November 2025, respectively.
+Qualtrics data collection through the 18-month assessment is complete; collection of 24-month assessment data is ongoing and projected to be complete in November 2025.

-Raw ***<ins>interim</ins>*** data at the baseline; pre/post-SSI; and 3-, 6-, and 12-month assessments are stored in the `/TRACK to TREAT P2/Data/Qualtrics/Raw` folder, which contains (in the `2024.11.20_interim` subfolder) 18 CSV files (see below) dumped from Qualtrics by Alyssa Gorkin on 11/20/24.
+Raw ***<ins>interim</ins>*** data at the baseline; pre/post-SSI; and 3-, 6-, 12-, and 18-month assessments are stored in the `/TRACK to TREAT P2/Data/Qualtrics/Raw` folder, which contains (in the `2025.05.06_interim` subfolder) 22 CSV files (see below) dumped from Qualtrics by Alyssa Gorkin on 5/6/25.

 #### From LifePak